pinterest/gestalt/docs/markdown/ios/card/card.md

 <TwoCol>
 <Group>
 <Do title="Do" />
 - Keep the content concise.
-Convey the most important information about the Card in a few words.
+Convey the most important information about a Card in a few words.
 - Provide context to the user.
-The user should know what they can expect to find within the Card by reading the Card.Header and pre-text.
+The user should know what they can expect to find within a Card by reading Card.Header and pre-text.

 </Group>

 <Group>
 <Dont title="Don't" />
 - Use jargon or technical terms that may not be familiar to users.
 - Use pre-text as helper text.
-It should give additional context, but should not be an in-depth explanation of the Card's context.
+It should give additional context, but should not be an in-depth explanation of a Card's context.

 </Group>
 </TwoCol>